 Close student-faculty relationships are a central feature of a Hampshire education.
-Advisors provide academic advice, support, serve as mentors in their field, and help the student successfully navigate their academic path.
+Advisors provide academic advice, support, serve as mentors in their field, and help the student successfully navigate their academic paths.
 The advisor/advisee connection can be strengthened when the student and faculty member work closely together on common academic projects.

-- Write letters of recommendation, upon request
+● Writing letters of recommendation, upon request

 ● Counseling students about internship opportunities, field study, study abroad, exchange, leave of absence, and withdrawal